abdelaatife/fbflutter_node/README.md

-# fbflutter
+# fflutter

-> fbflutter is CLI Application built with node js to make integrating flutter with firebase easier than ever, with one command you will create a flutter firebase project only in android.
+> fflutter is CLI Application built with node js to make integrating flutter with firebase easier than ever, with one command you will create a flutter firebase project only in android.

 ## main Features
 * create a new flutter project